Frequently Asked Questions about

 Q: Who do you work with?

-A: I provide counseling for adults and teens (13+) in my San Jose office.
+A: I provide counseling for individual adults in my San Jose office.
 My expertise is in anxiety and stress, codependency and people pleasing, adult children of alcoholics, self-worth, life transitions, perfectionism, and infertility.
+I don’t provide psychotherapy for children.

 Q: What can I expect from therapy?